Exact MCMC for Intractable Proposals: Examples

 \subsection{Truncated Gaussian proposals}

-A Gaussian proposal is a popular choice for a proposal distribution.
+A Gaussian distribution is a popular choice for a proposal distribution.
 However, for target distributions defined on a restricted support, a Gaussian proposal can be inefficient, as values proposed outside the support are immediately rejected.
 A solution often employed is to use a truncated Gaussian proposal, truncated to the support of the target distribution \citep{chen2024coreset,sarkar2024mr}.
-For a target, $\pi$, with support $A \subset \mathbb{R}$, consider a Gaussian proposal with mean $x$, variance $h$, truncated to the set $A$:
+For a target, $\pi$, with support $\mathcal{A} \subset \mathbb{R}$, consider a Gaussian proposal with mean $x$, variance $h$, truncated to the set $\mathcal{A}$:

-As described earlier, although excellent approximations of the Gaussian cumulative distribution functions are available, the resulting Metropolis-Hastings algorithms remain theoretically inexact.
-Alternatively, it is actually quite straightforward to implement the two-coin algorithm in this case.
+As described in Section~\ref{sec:intro}, although excellent approximations of the Gaussian cumulative distribution functions are available, the resulting Metropolis-Hastings algorithm remain theoretically inexact.
+Alternatively, it is actually quite straightforward to implement the Barker's algorithm via the two-coin Bernoulli factory.
 See that in this case,

 where,